DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/how-to-apply-for-teacher-training.md

 You can change your reference details when you accept a place on a course.
 You might need to alter their contact details if they've changed, or you may wish to change who you ask for a reference altogether.

-If you’re struggling to choose your references, [get free one-to-one support from a teacher training adviser](/tta-service).

 ## If you’re invited to interview

 Interviews usually last a day and may include time spent teaching pupils.